-Retail Banking offers a wide variety of banking and insurance products and services through the Issuer's branch network, online, via contact centers and through subsidiaries.
+Retail Banking provides banking products and services to individuals.
+In addition, a wide variety of banking and insurance products and services are provided through its branch network, online, via contact centres and through subsidiaries.

-The Retail Banking business of ABN AMRO is supported by the following subsidiaries (this list is not exhaustive):
+The Retail Banking business of ABN AMRO is supported by the following subsidiaries (this list is not exhaustive)1: